Category: Government

 Jefferson County Medical Examiner Office

 The Jefferson County Medical Examiner Office provides vital forensic services to the county.
-The move to a new, state-of-the-art, $30 million complex represented a crucial modernization project.
-This replaced a hopelessly small, constrained office.
-Business Interiors was tasked with implementing Jefferson County Medical Examiner Office furniture solutions that matched the precision, efficiency, and quiet dignity of the facility’s demanding operations.
+The move to a new, state-of-the-art $30 million complex represented a crucial modernization effort and replaced a hopelessly small, constrained facility.
+Business Interiors was tasked with implementing furniture solutions that matched the precision, efficiency, and quiet dignity required by the facility’s demanding operations.

 BI partnered closely with the project team, including Poole & Company and Doster Construction.
-This partnership ensured the furniture selections supported both the highly technical needs and the sensitive requirements of the administrative spaces.
-This was certainly not an everyday office furniture project.
+This collaboration ensured furniture selections supported both the facility’s highly technical functions and the sensitive needs of its administrative spaces—making this far from an everyday office furniture project.

-The modern, timeless architecture with beautiful wood ceilings in the open areas creates a sophisticated and appropriate environment for the facility’s critical mission.
-Ultimately, Business Interiors provided the functional foundations, ensuring the facility offers both the professional capability the staff requires and the dignified environment the public expects.
+The modern, timeless architecture—highlighted by beautiful wood ceilings in open areas—creates a sophisticated and appropriate environment for the facility’s critical mission.
+Ultimately, Business Interiors ensured the space supports both the operational needs of the staff and the experience the facility demands.

 Photography by: Chad Baumer